echosergio/flight-delay-prediction/README.md

     .setLabelCol("ArrDelay")
     .setFeaturesCol("features")
     .setMaxIter(10)
-    .setRegParam(0.3)
-    .setElasticNetParam(0.8)
+    .setRegParam(0.3) // Increasing lambda results in less overfitting but also greater bias .setElasticNetParam(0.8) // Reduce overfitting
 ```

 We set 0.3 as the regularization parameter, increasing lambda results in less overfitting but also greater bias.
-And to reduce the possible overfitting we set 0.8 for the ElasticNet mixing parameter.
+To reduce the possible overfitting ElasticNet mixing parameter will take a value of 0.8.

 ## Model validation